danielbirman28/daniel-birman.github.io/README.md

 GPA: 3.6

+### Experience
+#### Deloitte	-- Data Science Mentorship Program -- April 2024 to June 2024

+- Worked alongside a team of data science students, fostering a collaborative environment to leverage advanced data visualization techniques and extract valuable insights from a comprehensive dataset
+- By visualizing sales patterns, customer behavior, and product trends, I identified key growth opportunities and provided actionable recommendations to optimize business strategies and enhance overall performance
+- Presented our findings in a presentation to a group of Deloitte industry professionals and staff engineers
+- Was able to communicate difficult topics in a simple matter to teammates and throughout the presentation
+- Demonstrated leadership by guiding team discussions and coordinating efforts to visualize sales patterns, customer behavior, and product trends, identifying key growth opportunities
+- Optimized business strategies and enhanced overall performance through data-driven insights
+- Emphasized effective communication and teamwork, ensuring all team members contributed their strengths and talents
+- Cultivated a supportive learning atmosphere, helping peers and enhancing collective problem-solving skills

+#### Data Science Student Society (DS3)	-- Fantasy Football Points Predictor -- Jan 2024 to May 2024
+- Successfully created a model that could predict an NFL player’s fantasy football points for a given week, based off data from previous seasons
+- Employed multiple machine learning models and compared their accuracies to determine the most effective one
+- Improved the root mean squared error by 40% compared to initial model testing

 ### Projects
 #### NBA Machine Learning Model - July 2023
 - Tools: Python, pandas, NumPy, sklearn, seaborn, jupyter notebook